-Pricing starts at a monthly price of $300/20GB ($15/GB) for residential proxies.
+Pricing starts at a monthly price of $300/20GB ($15/GB).
 The pricing, however, becomes more attractive as you scale up.
-The company also offers a 7-day free trial so you can test their services and a 3-day moneyback guarantee.
+The company also offers a 7-day free trial so that you can test their services and a 3-day money-back guarantee.

 - Global locations

 - High success rates

 - Limited SOCKS5 support

 - No separate mobile proxies

 Geonode is undoubtedly one of the most affordable and comprehensive residential proxy providers that’s currently available.

 Unlike most of its peers that offer a mix of services, this Singapore-based proxy provider strictly offers rotating residential proxies to help you bypass geo-restrictions, as well as ensure security and anonymity when scrapping the internet.

 What is most interesting about Geonode is that it has a massive pool of 2M+ IPs that it claims are sourced from real devices from over 140 locations.
 These IPs can also be traced to an actual geo-location.
 This means that you can safely scrape the web without fear of being banned.